ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 I provide you an introduction to what I feel is the best way to see the future.
 It is to experience and create it using your unique knowledge, experience and strengths.
 It is not enough to build something, it is to build it knowing you existed and particpiated in t

+But first we need to start with definitions
 Startups
 - An experiment being done before product market fit

 Product/Service
 -

+## PMF
+Success == Find qualified people that suffer from the problem your product solves and find enough value in YOUR product that they are willing to pay money to make their problem go away.

+That's your target market and product market fit(PMF).

 ## What makes you unique?